lucianghinda/allaboutcoding/cl0du1pdi03ono5nvebi90yw1.md

 # Solutions

-You can find all solutions on [Replit.com](https://replit.com/@lucianghinda/AssignInstanceVariables) or on in a Github repository.
+You can find all solutions on [Replit.com](https://replit.com/@lucianghinda/AssignInstanceVariables).

 ## Refactor to use hash